General-relativistic magnetar magnetospheres in 3D with physics-informed neural networks: Connections to magnetar phenomena

 The most energetic flare recorded from a (Galactic) magnetar came from the December 2004 event from SGR 1806--20, with a total (isotropic) energy yield of up to $\sim 5 \times 10^{46}$~erg depending on distance \citep{palm05,tere05}.
-For an orthogonal rotator, the observed period and period derivative values yield a polar field estimate of $B_{p} \approx 7 \times 10^{14}$~G, a factor $\sim 5$ smaller than the `canonical' Newtonian, vacuum value ($B_{p} \approx 4 \times 10^{15}$~G).
+For an orthogonal rotator, the observed period and period derivative values yield a polar field estimate of $B_{p} \approx 7 \times 10^{14}$~G, a factor $\sim 5$ smaller than the Newtonian, vacuum value ($B_{p} \approx 4 \times 10^{15}$~G) from expression \eqref{eq:bpnewt}.
 The maximum free energy in the magnetosphere can be estimated as

 Thus, although smaller distances, beaming, smaller inclination angles, or a less compact star could be invoked to shift the observed energy below that of expression \eqref{eq:sgr}, multipolar components may be anticipated to explain the energetics.
+At least in the axisymmetric context, \cite{Akguen2018} explored twist profiles different to our expression \eqref{eq:alpha_surface_axisymmetric} and established a free-energy upper limit of $\approx 25\%$ for stable cases, so that we expect $E_{e} = 0.3$ to be a firm bound.